etolabo/kumofs/doc/doc.en.md

   - The system does not stop to recover crashed servers.
   - Scalable from 2 to 60 servers. (more than 60 servers has not be tested yet)
   - Optimized for storing a large amount of small data.
-  - memcached protocol support. (get, set and delete only; expiration time and flags must be 0)
+  - memcached protocol support. (get, set and delete only; expiration time must be 0)

 ## Data Model